Especially if you are young.

 Some of the effects I have noticed from extensive reading are:

-- Development of a very strong world view.
+- Development of a strong, informed world view.

 - A wealth of useful knowledge, skills, and conversational fodder.

 - Lack of patience for bullshit (including bad, regurgitated writing).

 - Improved writing and speaking skills.

 - Self awareness.